 Think of any country.
 Think of the food it is associated with.
 Most of the time, you might think of unhealthy dishes such as pizza, deep fried chicken balls, etc. However, some of these dishes can be made healthily and otherwise, there are many healthy alternatives within the same ethnic cuisine!

 It’s important to enjoy foods from around the world and experience other cultures.
-Check out my other posts like this here, if you’re interested!
+Check out my other world-exploring cuisine posts here, if you’re interested!

 I hope you all enjoyed this post about the healthiest Thai dishes!
 I enjoy writing these, so do let me know if you did!